AleksandarPredic/shortcodes-custom-css/README.md

 	),
 ```

 Shortcode class sufix will add some sufix after class name or even new class.
-You can use thsi if you need hover on some element.
+You can use this if you need hover on some element.
 In that case you need two elements with the same shortcode_element and one of them should have shortcode_class_sufix :hover.

 ```
 	array(
 		"param_name" => "text_color",